swynes/Measuring-what-works/Household_Energy_Calculations.md

 The treatment reduces emissions by 70kgCO2e/year or range of 21-117kgCO2e per year.

 SCHULTZ ET AL. 2015 Three treatments are compared to a control: Feedback on energy use, feedback on energy use and cost, and feedback with a normative frame.
-Values are not provided in KWh for the three month mark, so we are not able to take the longest timeline.
+Values are not provided in kWh for the three month mark, so we are not able to take the longest timeline.
 Statistics are provided for the one week value so we make use of that.

 ``` r
 Schultz_cont <- 24.07-21.65 #Subtract week one from baseline